MarioT06/BrainrotStudios/README.md

 ## Features

 - **Latest News**: Automatically fetches and displays World of Tanks news
+  - Auto-updates every 5 minutes to check for new content
+  - Loads 15 news items at a time with "Load More" functionality
 - **Responsive Design**: Works on desktop and mobile devices
 - **Bulgarian Language Support**: Fully translated interface and content